 Need further convincing?
 Planning a wedding on your phone can help you stay within budget and save money overall (many of these apps are free; wedding planners are most definitely not), and it can also take some of the stress out of planning.
 There’s no need to run around from venue to venue like a headless chicken – your phone’s got everything you need.
 Even better?
 You won’t be leaving a massive paper trail in your wake, so the environment will thank you.

-Digital planning is also ideal for helping you to keep in touch with guests, and can be the solution for couples looking to plan a long-distance destination wedding somewhere sunny and fabulous, but who can’t afford to jet to St. Barts every weekend (although when you do, you won’t have to pay roaming charges since we’re now offering Go Roam in 71 destinations).
+Digital planning is also ideal for helping you to keep in touch with guests, and can be the solution for couples looking to plan a long-distance destination wedding somewhere sunny and fabulous, but who can’t afford to jet to St. Barts every weekend (although when you do, you won’t have to pay roaming charges since we’re now offering Go Roam in over 70 destinations).

 Here are all of the essential wedding apps you need to know about to say ‘I do’ to planning your wedding on your phone…